 Students learn the importance of questioning.
 They develop the wherewithal and skills to critically assess the apparently evident and the commonly-held belief, through producing and analysing data to draw their own conclusions.

 We ensure students leave with the practical skills needed for a scientific university course.
-Students should be able to calibrate the eyepiece graticule of a microscope using a stage micometer and know how to examine a range of histological material.
+Students should be able to calibrate the eyepiece graticule of a microscope using a stage micrometer and know how to examine a range of histological material.
 They should also be confident handling a variety of biological equipment and performing a range of experiments from serial dilutions to dissection of material.

 The International A level course is academically challenging, with a lot of material to cover.
 Students must read widely and be prepared to apply their knowledge to novel situations in the examinations.
 The course tests practical skills through a practical examination; practical work is a central part of each lesson and each student has two laboratory practical books in which all practical work is recorded.

 - Learning journey - Lower Sixth

-Choosing to study biology at A level does require a very secure understanding of work covered at IGCSE, so at the start of the AS year students sit an IGCSE style test to ensure they have a good knowledge base to work from.
+Choosing to study biology at A level does require a very secure understanding of work covered at IGCSE, so at the start of the Lower Sixth students sit an IGCSE style test to ensure they have a good knowledge base to work from.

 In the Lower Sixth students cover cell structure, biological molecules, enzymes, cell membranes and transport, cell and nuclear division, genetic control, transport, gas exchange, infectious disease and immunity.

 - Learning journey - Upper Sixth